Lenders mortgage insurance, or LMI, is essentially an insurance premium where you pay to cover the risk of the lender who lends you money.

 May not offer much of a benefit

-The home loan offerings typically waive LMI for borrowers with a 15% deposit.
-You’ll have to stop and ask yourself if it’s really that much more onerous to save up 20% and find a more competitive home loan deal.
+If you’ve got a 15% deposit and considering a no-LMI home loan, stop and ask yourself if it’s really that much more onerous to save 20% and find a more competitive home loan deal.
 This is ultimately a personal decision.

 As with most things in life, there’s no such thing as a free lunch.
 While you’ll get a discount on LMI with these offers, you might have to compromise in other areas.
 As always, shop around and consider your own finances and budget before applying for a home loan.